Nigeria's Buhari looks to consolidate at state polls - Journal du Cameroun

-Nigerians go to the polls on Saturday for the second time in a fortnight for governorship and state assembly elections, against a backdrop of tensions and fears of violence.
+Nigerians on Saturday voted for a second time in a fortnight in governorship and state assembly elections, as monitors expressed concerns about political violence, vote-buying and an increased military presence.

-Elections for governors are being held in 29 of Nigeria’s 36 states, for all state assemblies, plus the administrative councils in the Federal Capital Territory of Abuja.
+Elections for governors were being held in 29 of Nigeria’s 36 states, for all state assemblies, plus the administrative councils in the Federal Capital Territory of Abuja.

-Polling stations open from 0700 GMT, with results expected from early next week.
+Voting was mostly peaceful but there were reports of vandalism, violence and vote buying, including deaths on Friday night.

+Some election workers also protested at the non-payment of their salaries while voting was delayed because of technical issues with biometric card readers.

 President Muhammadu Buhari will be expecting to consolidate his victory on February 23, when he won 19 states to secure a second, four-year term of office.